 Computers and Technology

 William Penn has one computer lab and most classrooms have 3-5 computers.
 All classrooms are equipped with a Smartboard.
-In addition to the lab, there are Chromebook carts for every 2 classes in grades 2-6 to use for writing/research/productivity activities, which allows greater flexibility to track math, language arts, and reading progress.
-We are adding new Chromebooks every year.
+In addition to the lab, there are Chromebook carts for every class in all grades to use for writing/research/productivity activities, which allows greater flexibility to track math, language arts, and reading progress.

 William Penn Elementary students attend Evergreen Junior High or Olympus Junior High and Olympus High School.